ScJa/ercfund/README.md

 **Fund managers can freely trade** with these tokens and make profits.
 Based on the assets under management the price for one token should be continously updated.
 ERCFund comes with a  multi-signature implementation for a fund operator contract.
 This implementation is especially designed for the purpose of managing a fund.
 It offers **cold-wallet support** and a defined set of trusted wallets for different trust levels.
-Additionally the multi-signature operator has a **significantly lower gas cost than traditional multi-signature wallets by moving signing transaction off-chain** (e.g., Gnosis Multi-signature wallet).
+Additionally the multi-signature operator has a **significantly lower gas cost than traditional multi-signature wallets by moving signing transaction off-chain**.

 ### Vision
 Currently investing in a range of different cryptocurrencies requires a lot of technical knowledge.
 This has spawned the need for easy way to invest while reducing entry barriers.
 Multiple well-known and successful initiatives are on the market like Crypto20, ICONOMI, Melon, Grayscale, etc.